wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 <img align="right" width="100" alt="aws-cognito-feds-398x1168" src="https://user-images.githubusercontent.com/300046/149676097-be698f86-408b-43b2-8025-1958719119fc.png">
 Amazon Cognito is an authentication and user management service that enables <strong>federated</strong> authentication from Amazon user store accounts, Apple, Facebook, Google, Twitter/Digits, OpenID, SAML to GitHub or Microsoft Active Directory, and custom mechanisms.

-PROTIP: A developer accounts needs to be setup with each third-party (Facebook) for AWS to interact with.
+PROTIP: A developer accounts needs to be setup with each third-party (Facebook) for Cognito to interact with.

+High level short summary <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

 ### Cognito service landing page